skovy/skovy.dev/content/blog/typescript-explained-in-javascript-extends/index.md

 We may also consider creating an `EBook` class to represent digital books that could be read on tablets.

+In this context, the `extends` keyword is useful in JavaScript when one concept needs to be applied to another and they need to remain consistent.
+For example, now if the `author` is added to the `Book` class, it can be easily adapted to the `AudioBook` class.

 ## TypeScript

 How does this apply to TypeScript?

 ### Classes

+The first use case is identical to above.
 Since TypeScript is a superset of JavaScript, it also supports usage of the `extends` keyword with class decelerations.
-So the above code is also valid TypeScript (minus a few missing types).
-However, TypeScript leverages this concept of "extending" one thing to another in the type system.
-Notably, interfaces and generics.
+Minus a few missing types, the above code is also valid TypeScript.

+However, TypeScript also leverages this concept of "extending" one thing to another in the type system.
+Notably, interfaces and generics (as constraints).

 ### Interfaces

 Let's start with interfaces.
-If we were to create an interface for the `Book` class from above to implement it would look like the following:
+If we were to create an interface for the `Book` class from above to implement it would look like the following.

 ```typescript
 interface Book {